basho/basho_docs/source/languages/en/riakts/using/riakshell.md

 ##Configuration

 You can configure riak_shell from the riakshell.config file.
-You can find the file in ~/riakshell/etc/.
+You can find the file in your Riak TS directory.

 The following things can be configured: